 (Remember, clicking the highlighted links brings you to other reviews and articles here at The Movie Madhouse!)

 Sequel to New World’s exploitation hit Angel was rushed into production and released just under a year from the 1984 original…and it shows.
 The story has Molly/Angel (now Betsy Russell) off the streets and in college for four years, thanks to Lt.
 Andrews (now Robert F. Lyons).
 When Andrews is gunned down by a group of mobsters, Molly returns to the streets as Angel to track down his killers.
 Helping her are her old street ‘family’ Kit (Rory Calhoun), Solly (Susan Tyrrell), Yo-Yo (Steven M. Porter) and witness Johnny Glitter (Barry Pearl).

-I actually saw this chapter in a theater and it was very disappointing.
-The original Angel nailed the exploitation tone perfectly for a story about a high school student turning tricks as a Hollywood hooker and this film tries to downplay it’s sleazy roots and go for a more mainstream low budget action flick and fails.
-None of the style or trashiness that made the first flick so enjoyable is there and one wonders if writer/director O’Neill wanted to do this movie at all and was just accepting a paycheck.
-If not for a few supporting characters being present and acted by their original performers, this would not feel like a sequel at all.
+I actually saw this chapter in a theater, and it was very disappointing.
+The original Angel nailed the exploitation tone perfectly for a story about a high school student turning tricks as a Hollywood hooker and this film tries to downplay its sleazy roots and go for a more mainstream low budget action flick and fails.
+None of the style or trashiness that made the first flick so enjoyable is there, and one wonders if writer/director O’Neill wanted to do this movie at all and was just accepting a paycheck.
+If not for a few supporting characters being present and acted by their original performers, this would not feel like a sequel to the 1984 hit at all.
 When you throw in the baby and a lot of broad humor, it almost isn’t.
-Despite underperforming at the box office, there were two more sequels with two more actresses as Angel.
+Despite under-performing at the box office, there were two more sequels with two more actresses as Angel.
 Avenging Angel also stars Escape From New York’s Frank Doubleday as a mobster’s arrogant son.

 Rated 2 (out of 4) hot, but yet, not Angels.